tilezen/joerd/docs/use-service.md

 ## Get an API key

-To start integrating terrain tiles to your project you need a [developer API key](https://mapzen.com/documentation/overview/).
+To start integrating Mapzen's hosted terrain tiles to your project you need a [developer API key](https://mapzen.com/documentation/overview/).

+Once you have your Mapzen API key you'll need include it with Terrain Tile requests as a [URL query string](https://en.wikipedia.org/wiki/Query_string) like `?api_key=your_mapzen_api_key`.

 ## Requesting tiles